-4.2 A new Primary School can claim up to £50,000 towards the setup costs prior to the opening of the school.
-The amount of £50,000 has been based on the typical costs associated with a setup of a new primary school, see appendix 1 for breakdown.
-To access this funding the new school must submit a plan of expenditure to its AEO for their authorisation.
-The plan of expenditure may not mirror exactly the typical costs detailed in appendix 1, but instead detail other reasonable expenditure.
-In this instance it will be at the discretion of the AEO to agree the amount of start-up funding paid up to the maximum of £50,000
+4.2 A new Primary School can claim up to £76,195 towards the setup costs prior to the opening of the school.
+To access this funding the new school must submit a plan of expenditure to its Assistant Director (Education) for their authorisation.
+In this instance it will be at the discretion of the Assistant Director (Education) to agree the amount of start-up funding paid up to the maximum of £76,195.
+This figure is based on the amount provided to the Local Authority from the DfE.